sarahabell/sarahabell.me/_posts/2021-08-28-Art-at-the-Herb-Farm.md

 ## About the show

+You have missed it for this year!

 >**Friday and Saturday, 3rd and 4th September, 2021**
 >
->**Open 9 am till 5 pm.**
->
 >**The Herb Farm, Peppard Road, Sonning Common.
 RG4 9NJ**

-A group of talented local artists, including me with my ceramics and beads, will be exhibiting and selling unique works of art.
+A group of talented local artists, including me with my ceramics and beads, were exhibiting and selling unique works of art.

-The Herb Farm itself is worth a visit and has a cafe for visitors to enjoy.
+The Herb Farm is open 10 - 4 and is worth a visit and has a cafe for visitors to enjoy.
+Check out their website.

-Do come.
-You will be most welcome!